India’s Mars orbiter completes six years at the red planet, but where is the science?

 Hailed as India’s most successful space mission, Mangalyaan has an ugly vacuum of science results.

-Seven years have passed by and science output from India’s Mars orbiter remains underwhelming.
+Seven years have passed by and science output from India’s first Mars orbiter remains underwhelming.
 And yet the national government’s and media’s spin on the mission’s science continues to be irrationally positive.
 I’m republishing the following article from last year as a little reminder of the actual, concerning situation.
-Since the article got a response from an ISRO scientist last year (linked at the end) to which I responded back, I’m not changing the piece in order to preserve the original debate.
+Since the article got a response from an ex-ISRO scientist last year to which I responded back, I’m not changing the piece in order to preserve the original debate.
+Be sure to read the full debate.

 September 24, 2020, marks six years since ISRO’s Mangalyaan spacecraft entered Mars orbit, making India the first Asian country to do so.
 What is even more impressive is that Mangalyaan was the country’s first interplanetary mission.
 Combined with the cost effectiveness for which it is lauded, Mangalyaan is often hailed as India’s most successful space mission.
 But is it?